almostengr/nsbe-mp.org/docs/scholarship.md

 ---

-Each year, the National Society of Black Engineers Montgomery Professionals Chapter (NSBE-MP) awards scholarships to high school senior and college students with the intent of pursuing a technical or engineering degree from an accredited four-year college or university.
+Each year, the National Society of Black Engineers Montgomery Professionals Chapter (NSBE-MP) awards scholarships to 1 deserving high school senior with the intent of pursuing a technical or engineering degree from an accredited four-year college or university.
 Students must be a resident of Autauga, Elmore, or Montgomery Counties in Alabama and meet other stated requirements in order to qualify for this award.